 Prevention and Treatment

 The first step in any prevention of disease is going to be regular exercise and good nutrition.
 Working out can significantly boost your immune system and cardiovascular system so that your body is running like a well-oiled machine.
-Making sure that you are eating a good diet can provide your body with the nutrients that it needs to fight off illness as well as keep you strong throughout the year.
+Making sure that you are eating a good diet can provide your body with the nutrients.
+Which it needs to fight off illness as well as keep you strong throughout the year.
 It is also important to make sure that you are staying properly hydrated as a preventative measure as well as a course of treatment.

 You may also want to consider getting a flu vaccine.
 It can be an effective means for developing antibodies to protect you against infection this season.
 You should also make sure that you have the appropriate tools to check for and monitor certain symptoms in the event of infection.
 Having a good thermometer for monitoring fever can help you effectively assess your internal body temperature and warn you if the fever sustains or rises higher than safe levels.
 In children younger than three months, it is imperative to seek medical help immediately if a fever is present.